 Treating self-harm at Trails Carolina

 Trails Carolina is a wilderness therapy program for teens, ages 10 to 17, struggling with various issues, such as self-harm, depression, anxiety, and many more.
-At Trails, we combine wilderness therapy, family therapy, individual therapy, and equine therapy to give holistic and full treatment to our students.
+At Trails, we combine wilderness therapy, family therapy, individual therapy, and equine programming to give holistic and full treatment to our students.

 Our clinical foundation includes improving self-awareness, emotional regulation, interdependence, and transference to ensure success in our students.
 Each child in our program gets an individualized treatment plan that is carried out by experienced and caring staff.